vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 }
 ```

 `CompilerCursor` wraps `RecordReader`.
 Field reads automatically record names, values, exact ranges, display rules, and roles.
 Calls such as `emitLevel`, `set`, `invoke`, `jump`, or `end` append typed executable actions and update discovery flow.
+Control-flow operations also set `AffectsControlFlow` and assign the matching target role to the decoded address; formats should not repeat either declaration.
 Every call returns the same `Event&`, so actions may be chained or written as separate statements.
 Returning the final event expression converts the builder into the decoded command.

+Use the cursor constructor without an end offset when commands may read through the complete `ByteReader`.
+Pass an explicit end only when a real source subrange constrains command reads.

 This makes compound behavior explicit without inventing compound operations: